Taunton, Massachusetts: Government

-As the seat of Bristol County, Taunton is home to many of the county's courthouses and administrative offices.
-These include the Taunton District Court, Bristol County Register of Deeds, and historic Bristol County Superior Courthouse.
+As the seat of Bristol County, Taunton hosts several important county institutions, including the Taunton District Court, Bristol County Register of Deeds, and the historic Bristol County Superior Courthouse.

-Taunton has a mayor–council government system in which the mayor, who is elected every two years, has executive power.
-The incumbent mayor, Shaunna O'Connell, became mayor of Taunton in January 2020.
-She is the first female mayor elected in Taunton's history.
-O'Connell's predecessor, Thomas Hoye Jr., resigned after being appointed Bristol County Register of Probate by Governor Charlie Baker.
+Taunton operates under a mayor–council government.
+The mayor is elected to a two-year term and serves as the city's chief executive.
+Shaunna O'Connell has served as mayor since January 2020, becoming the first woman elected to the office in Taunton's history.
+She succeeded Thomas Hoye Jr., who resigned after being appointed Register of Probate for Bristol County by Governor Charlie Baker.